ChillyMiners/Borewell-Software-Challenge-V2/README.md

 # Borewell-Software-Challenge-V2
 The second edition of the paint calculator for Borwell, implementing the suggested changes, including a GUI

+To build and run the program, open the .sln file in /BorwellSoftwareChallengeV2-DeanSisman/ using Visual Studio and press Ctrl-F5

+NOTABLE CHANGES OVER ORIGINAL:
+1 - Improved encapsulation by using parameter passing and return values to assign values to data members 2 - Removed all recursive method calling
+3 - Implemented a GUI using WPF
+4 - Implemented additional input validation : checks for negative or excessively high input values